dylanleclair/word-games/README.md

 We are at the point where we are pretty much done with all the Nodes (Node, FastNode, LightNode).

-However, our main WordTree class is huge and a lot of it's code, while relevant to WordTrees, is largely unrelated to the actual function of the tree, suggesting that this class is **too long**!
+However, our main WordTree class is huge and a lot of it's code, while relevant to WordTrees, is largely unrelated to the actual function/structure of the word tree itself, suggesting that this class is **too long**!

+Before we get to that however, let's take a break from these classes and get crafty with our game code.

 # Change 4: Switch statements!

 ### 1. What code in which files was altered. (don’t include the full source, only the parts relevant to the refactoring).

-The classes for Anagrams and Hangman.
+The classes for Anagrams and Hangman: Anagrams.java and Hangman.java.

 ### 2. What needed to be improved?
 That is, what “bad code smell” was detected?
 Use the terminology found in the Fowler text.

-Switch statements.
+**Switch statements**.
 This could easily be replaced with a much nicer polymorphic implementation.

 ### 3. What refactoring was applied?
 What steps did you follow?
 Use the terminology and mechanics outlined in the Fowler text.

-I used the replaced conditional with polymorphism method.
+I used the **replaced conditional with polymorphism** method.

-To start this process, I first defined an interface, IGame, and an abstract class Game to serve as the building blocks / parent class to Anagrams and Hangman (SHA: fa2c2ab).
-While doing this, I took some of the duplicated code (getInput) and threw it into the Game class.
+To start this process, I first defined an interface, IGame.java, and an abstract class Game.java to serve as the building blocks / parent class to Anagrams and Hangman (SHA: fa2c2ab).
+While doing this, I took some of the duplicated code (getInput()) and threw it into the Game class.

-Next, I removed the switch and implemented the interface methods in place of the switch logic in Anagrams.
+Next, I **removed the switch** and implemented the interface methods in place of the switch logic in Anagrams.
 This also gave me the oppourtunity to remove the gamestate field from Anagrams (SHA: 6c5e30b).

-On the same commit, I quickly whipped up a static method in App to run any sort of IGame (SHA: 6c5e30b), since this is where games would be loaded and run.
+On the same commit, I quickly whipped up a static method in App to run any sort of IGame (SHA: 6c5e30b), since this is where games would be loaded and run. **This uses the polymorphic nature of an IGame in place of conditional logic!**

 After this, I did the exact same sort of modifications to Hangman, which had a similar structure to Anagrams thanks to my switch statement and States enum (SHA: 30bba00).

-Now, my States enum was completely defunct and no longer necessary to keep around so I booted it from the project.
+Now, my States enum was completely defunct and no longer necessary to keep around so I booted it from the project (hidden in SHA: 1cbc521).

 ### 4. What code in which files was the result of the refactoring.